 Your child is eligible to receive the CLB if:

 - Your child was born in 2004 or later; and,

 - You have the required documents, including social insurance numbers (you and your kid’s), birth certificate, and permanent resident cards (if not a Canadian citizen); and,

 - You have an RESP account open on behalf of the child; and,

 - Your family’s adjusted net income meets the criteria set by the government.
-For the July 1, 2018, to June 30, 2019, benefit year, adjusted net income for CLB eligibility is as follows:
+For the July 1, 2022, to June 30, 2023, benefit year, the adjusted net income for CLB eligibility is as follows:

-For families with more than 7 kids, check out the eligibility formula and criteria here.
+For families with over ten kids, check out the eligibility formula and criteria here.

 How Much Can You Expect From the Canada Learning Bond?

 You can get up to a lifetime maximum of $2,000 in Canada Learning Bonds per child.